 The brioche sausage

-Emblematic of Lyon-style family meals, the brioche sausage can be eaten as a whole dish, sliced and even accompanied by salad leaves.
+Emblematic of family meals à la Lyonnaise, the brioche sausage can be eaten as a whole dish, sliced and even accompanied by salad leaves.
 Whether homemade or eaten in a “bouchon”, the combination of warm sausage and soft brioche has won over all the Lyonnais.

 ❤️ Our favorite